-The LGBTIQ Special Interest Group (SIG) is open to any interested member of the NSW Teachers Federation.
-It is concerned with Lesbian, Gay, Bisexual, Transgender, Intersex and Queer (LGBTIQ) issues and how these issues affect teachers and schools.
+The LGBTIQ Special Interest Group (SIG) is open to any member of the NSW Teachers Federation.
+It is concerned with Lesbian, Gay, Bisexual, Transgender, Intersex and Queer (LGBTIQ) issues and how they affect teachers and schools.

-The SIG welcomes new members.
-To join the LGBTIQ SIG please contact Federation on (02) 9217 2100 or email email@example.com.
-Teachers can also obtain information on LGBTIQ issues here on Federation’s website.
+The SIG welcomes new members, including LGBTIQ identifying members, or allies.
+To join the LGBTIQ SIG please contact Federation on (02) 9217 2100 or email firstname.lastname@example.org .
+Teachers can also access information on LGBTIQ issues on Federation’s website.

 If you have feedback in relation to the newsletter or website, or information regarding LGBTIQ issues please contact Mel Smith, NSW Teachers Federation at (02) 9217 2100 or via email@example.com.